PixelRican/Logos.Entities/README.md

 ## Overview

-Monophyll is a simple and efficient library for game development using the C# programming language.
+Monophyll.Entities is a simple and efficient Entity Component System for game development using the C# programming language.
 The library is still under development, so stay tuned for changes!

 ## Folder Layout